ndiego/block-visibility/readme.txt

 ==== Third-Party Integrations ====

+* **Advanced Custom Fields (ACF):** Ever wanted to control the visibility of block content based on [ACF](https://wordpress.org/plugins/advanced-custom-fields/) fields?
+Well now you can!
 * **WP Fusion:** Combine Block Visibility with the power of [WP Fusion](https://wordpress.org/plugins/wp-fusion-lite/) to conditionally show or hide content based on data from your favorite CRM or marketing automation platform.
 * More to come...